Best Variable Speed Pool Pump Reviews 2026 - Save Up to 90% With Variable Speed!

 Pentair Intelliflo 3 HP variable speed pump

-The older 011028 and newer 011056 are the flagship variable speed pumps from Pentair however they will eventually be replaced by the newer Intelliflo3 line of pumps.
-The 011056 model of Intelliflo is still available through Pentair and some Pentair dealers.
-While there is a newer (Intelliflo3) line of pumps these 011056 models are arguably one of the highest rated and reviewed pool pumps of modern times.
+The 011028 and 011056 are the flagship variable speed pumps from Pentair however they will eventually be replaced by the newer Intelliflo3 line of pumps.
+The Intelliflo model of pump is still available through Pentair and some Pentair dealers including online retailers.
+While there is a newer (Intelliflo3) line of pumps these 011056 and 011028 models are arguably some of the highest rated and reviewed pool pumps of modern times.
 I have zero problem recommending this model of pump to any pool owner with a large or demanding flow filtration system.
 WEF rating of 6.9.

 Buy from Amazon: Pentair Intelliflo 011056